 The Sieve grammar is separated into tokens and a separate grammar as most programming languages are.
+Additional rules are supplied here for common arguments to various language facilities.

+8.1.
 Lexical Tokens

 Sieve scripts are encoded in UTF-8.
-The following assumes a valid UTF-8 encoding; special characters in Sieve scripts are all ASCII.
+The following assumes a valid UTF-8 encoding; special characters in Sieve scripts are all US-ASCII.